firstcontributions/first-contributions/README.md

 Reading articles & watching tutorials can help, but what's better than actually doing the stuff in a practice environment?
 This project aims at providing guidance & simplifying the way beginners make their first contribution.
 Remember: the more relaxed you are, the better you learn.
 If you are looking to make your first contribution, just follow the simple steps below.

-You can use Github on command line, [Github Desktop](github-desktop-tutorial.md) , [Visual Studio 2017](github-windows-vs2017-tutorial.md) or [Gitkraken](gitkraken-tutorial.md).

-If you want to do it in command line, follow the instructions below else go to the appropriate tutorials by clicking on the links above.

 #### *Read this in [other languages](Translations.md).*

 <img align="right" width="300" src="assets/fork.png" alt="fork this repository" />